Greg Urwin

 Gregory Lawrence Urwin PSM CSI (August 1946 – 9 August 2008) was an Australian career diplomat and top Pacific specialist.
 Urwin held the post of Secretary General of the Pacific Islands Forum, an important inter-governmental regional organisation from 2004 until 2 May 2008.
 Urwin had been the longest serving Australian diplomat in the Pacific at the time of his death in 2008.
-Urwin was also the first non-Pacific Islander to become Secretary General of the Pacific Island Forum.
+Urwin was also the first non-Pacific Islander to become Secretary General of the Pacific Islands Forum.

 During his tenure as a diplomat and Secretary General of the Pacific Islands Forum, Urwin was considered to be instrumental in the rebuilding of failed states and promotion of political stability in the region - especially with the RAMSI mission in the Solomon Islands.

-Biography

 Early life

 Greg Urwin was born in Lithgow, New South Wales, Australia, to parents Frank and Verna Urwin.
 The family relocated to the Wollongong area and then to Oak Flats when Urwin was ten years old.
 Urwin initially attended elementary school at Fairy Meadow Public School.
 Urwin then attended Wollongong High School where he became school captain.

 Urwin completed undergraduate studies in history with honours at the University of Sydney where he was also senior student at Wesley College.